-- The System's actuarial value investment return of 6.79% for the year ended June 30, 2020 is 0.86% less than the expected return of 7.65%.
-This represents an asset loss of \$4,012,046 due to investment return being less than anticipated.
-As of June 30, 2020, the market value of assets was \$477,936,941.
-As of June 30, 2020, the actuarial value of assets was \$499,180,209.
-The June 30, 2020 market value of assets will be recognized in future actuarial valuations unless it is offset by returns greater than the 7.65% assumption. - As of June 30, 2020, the amortization period of the UAAL is 8 years.
-Prior to this valuation, the funding period was 9 years.
+- The System's actuarial value investment return of 7.85% for the year ended June 30, 2022 is 0.20% greater than the expected return of 7.65%.
+This represents an asset gain of \$1,092,772 due to investment return being more than anticipated.
+As of June 30, 2022, the market value of assets was \$589,208,686.
+As of June 30, 2022, the actuarial value of assets was \$603,173,541.
+The June 30, 2022 market value of assets will be recognized in future actuarial valuations unless it is offset by returns greater than the 7.30% assumption. - As of June 30, 2022, the amortization period of the UAAL is 12 years.
+Prior to this valuation, the funding period was 6 years.
 The ultimate goal of the Board's Funding and Benefit Policy is to increase the funded status to a level such that the amortization period is below 30 years.
 The System is currently being funded in the parameters as defined by the Board. - The funding of the retirement system will be impacted by future experience, which will sometimes be more favorable than the actuarial assumptions and sometimes less favorable.
-In particular, investment returns larger and smaller than the 7.65% assumption are expected to have significant impacts on the System's funding progress.
+In particular, investment returns larger and smaller than the 7.30% assumption are expected to have significant impacts on the System's funding progress.
 In the long term, the favorable experience is needed to offset the less favorable experience.
 This is the reason for using an actuarial value of assets that allows gains and losses to be smoothed over four years. - The unfunded actuarial accrued liability is amortized using a level percentage of payroll method over the amortization period.
-Under the level percentage of payroll method, amortization payments will not be large enough to cover interest on the UAL in the beginning of the amortization schedule, which means that as a dollar amount the UAL is expected to grow.
-After a period of time, amortization payments will be large enough that the amortization payments will cover both interest and principal, and the UAL as a dollar amount will be projected to decrease in each subsequent year.
+Under the level percentage of payroll method, amortization payments will not be large enough to cover interest on the UAAL in the beginning of the amortization schedule, which means that as a dollar amount the UAAL is expected to grow.
+After a period of time, amortization payments will be large enough that the amortization payments will cover both interest and principal, and the UAAL as a dollar amount will be projected to decrease in each subsequent year.
 The payroll growth assumption is used to determine the percentage of payroll required over the remaining amortization period to fully amortize the unfunded liability.
-The payroll growth assumption is 3.50%. - The Board-adopted rate of return assumption of 7.65% does not, in our professional judgment, conflict with what would constitute a reasonable assumption for the purpose of the measurement Actuarial Standard of Practice No. 27 (ASOP 27).
-The basis for this opinion is the average long-term capital market assumptions published in the Survey of Capital Market Assumptions 2020 Edition by Horizon Actuarial Service, LLC, which yield a median real return of 4.94% and assumed inflation based on the intermediate inflation assumption of 2.4% in the 2020 OASDI Trustees Report used by the Chief Actuary for Social Security to produce 75 year cost projections.
-Combining these two results yields a nominal return of 7.34%.
-The Board's adopted assumption of 7.65% is sufficiently close to our calculated reasonable assumption of 7.34%.
-Note our report discloses the Systems Funded Ratio and Amortization Period based on an assumed rate of return of 7.65%.
-In the Sensitivity to Future Experience section, results are also presented based on an assumed rate of return of 7.15%.
-The results of the valuation using an assumed rate of return of 7.34% would include a funded ratio and amortization period between the results shown at 7.65% and 7.15%.
+The payroll growth assumption is 3.25%.